snyk/driftctl/docs/new-remote-provider.md

 }
 ```

 You are now almost done.
-You'll need to make driftctl aware of this provider so in `pkg/remote/remote.go` add your new constant in `supportedRemotes`:
+You'll need to make driftctl aware of this provider.
+Thus, the in `pkg/remote/remote.go` file, add your new constant in `supportedRemotes`:

 ```go
 var supportedRemotes = []string{
 	aws.RemoteAWSTerraform,
 	github.RemoteGithubTerraform,
 }
 ```

-And don't forget to modify the Activate function to be able to activate your new provider.
-You'll need to add a new case in the switch:
+Don't forget to modify the Activate function.
+You'll need to add a new case in the switch statement:

 ```go
 func Activate(remote, version string, alerter *alerter.Alerter,
 	providerLibrary *terraform.ProviderLibrary,